SourceDoctor/puppet-librenms/README.md

 Dependencies
 ------------
-To avoid Package duplicate declaration Errors this module doesn't install any packages.
-Also it doesn't modify any configuration on the services the Agents are for.
+This Modul doesn't modify configuration of services the Agents are for.
 So please ensure the services you want to monitor match the requirements.
 Details for what to do are described or linked per Agent.

-This Module needs basically following packages:
-- curl
-- snmpd
-- sudo

 General Information
 -------------------